 In parallel with CA:FeX, Canada Health Infoway is also facilitating a national collaborative effort to develop the pan-Canadian Patient Summary Interoperability Specifications (PS-CA), an implementable, testable specification, based on the IHE International Patient Summary specification and the HL7 IPS Implementation Guide.
-The PS-CA Reference Architecture will reference the CA:FeX Interoperability Specifications as an optional implementation pattern for submitting, searching and retrieving a Patient Summary document.
+The PS-CA references the CA:FeX Interoperability Specifications as an optional implementation pattern for submitting, searching and retrieving a Patient Summary document.